mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kubernetes/2.4.2-1.15.3/changelog/index.md

 * CoreDNS v1.5.0
 * Calico v3.8.0
 * dcos-commons v0.56.1
 * Add option to deploy etcd cluster with 5 nodes.
 When high_availability is set to \"true\" in the package JSON, a Kubernetes cluster with 3 etcd nodes will be created.
 However, some Kubernetes clusters require more than 3 etcd nodes for production.
 Cluster administrators can use this option for those scenarios.
 This option will provision 5 etcd nodes for the Kubernetes cluster instead.
-To deploy an etcd cluster with 5 nodes it requires a cluster with at least 5 private agents.
+Deploying an etcd cluster with 5 nodes requires a cluster with at least 5 private agents.
 * Add required options to configure an OIDC authentication provider for the Kubernetes API Server.
 See [Configuring the API Server](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#configuring-the-api-server) for more information.

 #### Bug Fixes